abport/EXIF_Reader/README.md

 ## Introduction

-This tool can extract and display EXIF data from JPEG, PNG, HEIC, TIFF, GIF, BMP, WEBP, CR2, NEF, ORF, SR2, SRW, DNG, RW2, RAF, PEF, and ARW files.
-It allows you to preview the selected image and view its metadata tags.
-You can also search and locate GPS coordinates on Google Maps with the help of geopy.
+This tool is capable of extracting and displaying EXIF data from a variety of file types such as JPEG, PNG, HEIC, TIFF, GIF, BMP, WEBP, CR2, NEF, ORF, SR2, SRW, DNG, RW2, RAF, PEF, and ARW.
+It allows you to preview the selected image(s) and view their metadata tags.
+With the help of geopy, you can even search and locate GPS coordinates on Google Maps.
+Plus, I've got some exciting news: I've added a new feature to the app that lets you remove all the EXIF data from your photos with just one click!

 ## Installation